Officials Release Details of Latest Strikes Against ISIS Terrorists in Syria, Iraq

 From a Combined Joint Task Force Operation Inherent Resolve News Release

-SOUTHWEST ASIA, April 15, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria, conducting 12 strikes consisting of 55 engagements against ISIS targets yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+SOUTHWEST ASIA, Sept.
+11, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria on Sept.
+9-10, conducting 78 strikes consisting of 91 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.